Moon Theater: History

 The Moon Theater was built for the World Realty Company in 1918 at 1410 Douglas Street, and was built right next door to the existing Rialto Theater.
 The Moon joined the company's other theaters, the Sun Theater at 1410 Farnam Street and the Muse Theater at 24th and Farnam Streets.
 A fourth theater, the World Theater would, in later years, join the trio.

-The Moon Theater was a Moorish-style building designed by Harry Lawrie of the Omaha architectural firm of Mendelssohn, Fisher and Lawrie.
+The Moon Theater was a Moorish-style building designed by Harry Lawrie of the Omaha architectural firm of Fisher & Lawrie.
 The brick and steel structure boasted an exterior finish of terra cotta, white tile and marble.
 Over the entrance canopy hung a sign thirty-feet in height with the image of a crescent moon.
 The interior included decorative painted panels depicting scenes of historic interest and locations within the U.S. National Parks.
 Playing off the theater's name, the theater's marquee prior to its opening announced, "Moon Rises Next Sat Eve, Sessue Hayakawa in Gray Horizons".

 During a promotion for The Great Air Robbery, an Essex Motors touring car built to replicate a 600-pound airplane bomber was driven through the streets of Omaha to the entry of the Moon Theater.
 In 1929, the Moon Theater became a Burlesque theater.
 In 1933, it became the Town Theater, hosting both stage shows and movies.
 Its first stage show under its new name was Talk o' the Town.
 It was remodeled in 1958 for Cinerama by the Cooper Foundation.
 It opened as the Cooper Theater with a showing of South Pacific, for a record 78 weeks.
 At the time, the South Pacific run set a record for the longest movie run.
 The Cinerama equipment was later moved to the Cooper Foundation's new Indian Hills Theater.
 The last movie shown at the Cooper Theater was Serpico in June 1974.
 The theater was demolished at the beginning of 1976.
 The Union Pacific Headquarters building occupies the lot.